PJR3179/docs-synchronizer/README.md

 | `confluence-base-url` | Your Confluence URL (with `wiki`).
 Example: `https://mydomain.atlassian.net/wiki` | true |
 | `space-key`           | Confluence space key to publish the documentation.
 Located after `spaces` in the URL. `https://mydomain.atlassian.net/wiki/spaces/<<~1234>>`. <br> Or in _Space settings_ > _Space details_ > _Key_. | true |
 | `parent-page-id`      | Page id under which the documentation will be published.
 Located after `pages` in the URL. `https://mydomain.atlassian.net/wiki/spaces/~1234/pages/<<1234>>/My+Parent+Page` | true |

-## TODO

-* Renaming a file
-* Moving/Removing a file
-* Not updating Confluence pages when there is no change
-* Add commit link to the new page version
-* Add markdown images with url source

 ## Example of workflow